codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-google-play-errors.md

    Checkout [this guide](../knowledge-base/google-services-authentication/#google-play) for detailed explanation.

-### The current user has insufficient permissions to perform the requested operation. "status": "PERMISSION_DENIED"
+### The current user has insufficient permissions to perform the requested operation. status: PERMISSION_DENIED
    - This error may have caused due to Account permission issues.
 Try setting admin access for Account permissions on google play console.
    - After granting access, Google may take 24-48 hours to propagate all access rights for all APIs or new users.